 Article I. NAME

-The name of the association is North American Chinese Sociologists Association, herein abbreviated as NACSA and referred to as the association.
-NACSA is a North America-based global networked organization of sociologists of Chinese and non-Chinese ethnic background.
-These sociologists not only are based in the United States and Canada but spread across China, Hong Kong, Taiwan, Singapore, and elsewhere.
+The name of the association is International Chinese Sociological Association, herein abbreviated as ICSA and referred to as the association.
+ICSA is a global networked organization of sociologists who conduct social scientific research on Chinese societies, cultures, and populations in the world.

 Article II.
 NONPROFIT ORGANIZATION